caranha/IntroductionToBioinspiredComputation/Topic03/slides03.md

 In this section, I will introduce some of my research involving multi-agent systems.

 ---
+# Evacuation and Infection Simulation

+.largetext[
+Using Multi Agent System to simulate the evacuation of earthquake and the transmission of infections disease.

+- City Simulation Project Presentation;
+]

+---
+exclude: true
+# TODO
 # Earthquake and Tsunami Evacuation Simulation

 - Simulation of Evacuation process, important for Japan.